qerplunk/img-pdf/README.md

 ## Work in Progress (in order of importance)

 - Ability to delete selected pages
-- Responsive UI (and better mobile experience)
-- Simple drawing features
 - Drag and drop images to import them
-- Import PDF files as images

 ## Additional info

-This is my first "large" project using Next.js, so code quality will not be the greatest.
 **Expect bugs, data will be lost if the browser is closed or if the app crashes.**